 If you feel that you are being discriminated based on your gender or sex, then call the right attorney.
 It is never appropriate to discriminate against female employees.
 Discrimination against women includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied a promotion, and denied wages or not receiving equal pay.
-When you call the right attorney to schedule a free and confidential consultation, you will meet with an attorney from The Spitz Law Firm to discuss wrongful discrimination claims and help you determine the best way to pursue your gender/sex discrimination claims.
-Call our Cleveland attorneys at (216) 291-4744.
-Call our Cincinnati attorneys at (513) 818-3688.
-Call our Columbus attorneys at (614) 335-4685.
-Call our Call our Toledo attorneys at (419) 960-5926.
+When you call the right attorney to schedule a free and confidential consultation, you will meet with an attorney from Spitz, The Employee’s Law Firm to discuss wrongful discrimination claims and help you determine the best way to pursue your gender/sex discrimination claims.
+Call our office at 866-797-6040.